tjoyner/ofvioletsandlicorice/chapter1.md

 "Wouldn't it have been better to offer an Arneis, a Favorita, or a Blang&egrave; from this area?" he asked when Luciano resumed driving; then he closed his eyes as if he wished to sleep or to wander in his own thoughts.
 <br/><br/><br/>

-The room was simply furnished, with no wallpaper, painted a lemon tint, with a double bed, a wardrobe made of light wood, and a walnut desk that housed a small TV with a minibar on the side.
+The room was simply furnished, with no wallpaper, painted a lemon tint, with a double bed, a wardrobe made of light wood, and a walnut desk that housed a small TV with a minibar on its side.
 There was a warmth from the overhead light and lamps.
 The bathroom, with white and black mosaic tiles, was large with a bath and shower and two large rectangular sinks.
 There was no shortage of bars of soap, lavender bubble bath, and shampoo.

-Upon entering he was greeted by Silvio with a "welcome back Monsieur Lorenzi," which took him by surprise, because neither in the morning, when he'd left with the driver, nor during the previous evening's dinner, had he given his surname.
+Upon entering he was greeted by Silvio with a "welcome back, Monsieur Lorenzi," which took him by surprise, because neither in the morning, when he'd left with the driver, nor during the previous evening's dinner, had he given his surname.
 He smiled, thinking he'd been promoted to a "guest."

 <!-- Page 10 -->
-He smiled back, asked for the key, and said he was going up to the room to make a phone call.
+He returned the smile, asked for the key, and said he was going up to the room to make a phone call.
 Then he'd have breakfast.

 He'd tried to call his daughter the night before, without finding her.
 Nicole wasn't there.
 His ex-wife Laurencine had answered, which, instead of calming him, had made him more restless.
 Nicole had gone out in the afternoon and hadn't returned for dinner.

 "As a rule," Laurencine had told him, "she comes and goes, a little like you always did."